avabs/avabs.github.io/Module 2/core_azure_services.md

     - Network to network
         - [VNet] ------ [VNet]

-    - Can have only one gateway in each virtual network, however it can connect multiple Vnets
+    - Can have only one gateway in each virtual network, however it can connect multiple VNets
     - Policy based VPN Gateway
         - IKE (Internet Key Exchange) is used set security association (an agreement of encryption) between encryption
-            - Static routing, soruce and destination address control hopw traffic is encrypted and they are not included in the routing table
+            - Static routing, source and destination address control how traffic is encrypted, and they are not included in the routing table
         - IPSec uses this association and encrypts and decrypts the data packets in tunnel (VPN Tunnel)
         - IP address is defined statically of packets that should be encrypted through each tunnel
     - Route Based